mmikowski/powercss/README.md

           '-moz-linear-gradient(...)'
         ],

-### Removing a Virtual StyleSheet
+### Removing a Virtual Stylesheet
-We can always remove a `VSheet` like so:
+We can always remove a **vsheet** like so:

     pcss._delVSheetList( '_base_css_' );

-### Selecting the active StyleSheet Object
+### Selecting the active Stylesheet Object
-The active StyleSheet Object is selected like so:
+The active Stylesheet Object is selected like so:

     pcss._selectActiveSheetObj_( 0 );